bsmith89/dang-shell/README.md

 -   `grep -B1 'FER' seq/mouse.sample-01.fa | wc -l`
 -   `grep -B1 'FER' seq/mouse.sample-01.fa | less`
 -   `grep -B1 'FER' seq/mouse.sample-01.fa | sed '/^--$/d' | wc -l`
+-   (TD) Pull sequences from all of the samples which include the '`FER`' motif and save them to a file.

 ### Summary of what we covered (et: 5)

 ### Questions?

 ### Stay after for TMUX?